How Much Water Should a Cat Drink? Tips to Get Cats to Drink More

 Why Hydration Matters...

 As with humans, it's important to keep cats hydrated!
-In an article about hydration, Cornell University's College of Veterinary Medicine explains that hydration is essential for temperature regulation, normal electrolyte concentrations, digestion, lubrication of joints, and delivery of oxygen and other nutrients to the organs of the body.
+Hydration is essential for temperature regulation, normal electrolyte concentrations, digestion, lubrication of joints, and delivery of oxygen and other nutrients to the organs of the body, according to Cornell University's College of Veterinary Medicine

 Also, increasing water intake may help cats who are experiencing health issues such as vomiting, diarrhea, kidney disease, diabetes, hyperthyroidism, and fever.